Guest Editorial by

 So, what it's gonna be?

-In the end, you have to ask this question: "How can you ensure that you are hiring the person for what s/he is claiming to be?"
+"How can you ensure that you are hiring the person for what s/he is claiming to be?"
 And the answer is simple: do your own due diligence by doing a professional background and reference check.
-It may add some costs to the entire hiring process, but would you really go into a "marriage" without knowing if you are marrying for real or for the reel?--TB
+It may add some costs to the entire hiring process, but would you really go into a "marriage" without knowing if you are marrying for real or for the reel?

-Some portions of this Editorial have been revised in accordance with HRA's editorial standards.
+Editor's Note: Some portions of this Editorial have been revised in accordance with HRA's editorial standards.
 The opinions expressed by the author is of his own and do not necessarily represent that of The Japan HR Society and its members nor The HR Agenda Editorial Team.